-- i) prepare the shooting targets before the competition; - assist the Shooting Director during the entire competition; ii) - iii) assist with pistol testing and help the Equipment Controllers.
+- i) prepare the shooting targets before the competition; - assist the Shooting Director during the entire competition; - iii) assist with pistol testing and help the Equipment Controllers.

-The Shooting Director must appoint one Shooting Judge for each shooting station in Category A competitions, and 1 Shooting Judge per 2 shooting stations in all the other competitions.
+5.2.5 The Shooting Director must appoint one Shooting Judge for each shooting station in Category A competitions, and 1 Shooting Judge per 2 shooting stations in all the other competitions.
 The Shooting Judges are responsible for:

-- j) observing all shots fired: - ensuring that each pentathlete using a laser pistol touches, with the pistol, the shooting table between each shot; - iii) after each shooting series, checking that the pistols are safe.
-A laser pistol is safe when untouched and placed on the shooting table pointing down the range; - informing the Shooting Director immediately as to any infringement of the rules; iv) - applying and in collaboration with the Range Officer checking any 10-second penalty imposed on a pentathlete at the shooting station. - With all pistol models, starting the stop-watch at the first attempted shot.
+- Observing all shots fired; - ii) ensuring that each pentathlete using a laser pistol touches, with the pistol, the shooting table between each shot; - iii) after each shooting series, checking that the pistols are safe.
+A laser pistol is safe when untouched and placed on the shooting table pointing down the range; - iv) informing the Shooting Director immediately as to any infringement of the Rules; - applying and in collaboration with the Range Officer checking any 10-second penalty imposed on a pentathlete at the shooting station; - vi) with all pistol models, starting the stop-watch at the first attempted shot.
 The Shooting Judge must inform the pentathlete if the target lights do not indicate the first shot.
-The Shooting Judge must inform the pentathlete 5 seconds before the 50 second time limit expires by saying "Position XX 5 sec onds remain", and giving the command "Position XX GO", to the pentathlete when the 50 second time limit has expired.
+The Shooting Judge must inform the pentathlete 5 seconds before the 50 second time limit expires by saying "Position XX 5 seconds remain", and giving the command "Position XX GO", to the pentathlete when the 50 second time limit has expired.

-The Deputy Laser Run Director for Running (the Running Director) is responsible for:
+5.2.6 The Deputy Laser Run Director for Running (the Running Director) is responsible for:

-- appointing and coordinating the activities of all Running Officials: Course Judges, Marshall, Starter, Deputy Starters, Starter's Assistants, Arrival Judges, Timekeepers, Recorders, Announcers, Last Penalty Stop Area Judges; - supervising the building of the course and the conduct of the event; - ensuring that the course or track and all equipment, including marketing banners, are in accordance with UIPM Rules: - ensuring that UIPM Rules are observed.
+- Appointing and coordinating the activities of all Running Officials: Course Judges, Marshall, Starter, Deputy Starters, Starter's Assistants, Arrival Judges, Timekeepers, Recorders, Announcers, Last Penalty Stop Area Judges; - ii) supervising the building of the course and the conduct of the event; - iii) ensuring that the course or track and all equipment, including marketing banners, are in accordance with UIPM Rules; - iv) ensuring that UIPM Rules are observed.
 The Running Director has authority to penalise pentathletes or other persons infringing these Rules; - appointing special judges to coordinate the application of penalties from the starting area, shooting range penalties and the last penalties stop area.